Is REI Membership Worth It?

 Most REI stores also have frequent classes on all kinds of outdoors subjects, from hiking, camping, survival skills, biking, water sports, snow sports, everything outdoors.
 These are either free or heavily discounted for REI members.

 Here’s a good use case for the REI membership discount.
-There is some hiking gear that never gets discounted.
-One of those pieces of gear is a GPS emergency beacon (which I recommend everyone getting).
-Normally it goes for $280 or so.
+There is some hiking gear that almost never gets discounted.
+One of those pieces of gear is the MSR Guardian Water Purifier (a Backpacker Magazine Editors’ Choice winner).
+Normally it goes for $350 or so.

-When I purchased it, I used my 20% REI member coupon, and then I got my REI Membership discount 10% back on the item, saving $84 (30%) on the sale.
-Normally I would not be able to get any discount on this item, including at Amazon.
+When I purchased it, I used my 20% REI member coupon, and then I got my REI Membership discount 10% back on the item, saving $105 (30%) on the sale.
+Normally I would not be able to get any discount on this item, including at Amazon (where it’s usually a penny under REI’s price at $349.99).

 And I felt good about it because I was supporting a store run by good people.
 Everyone wins.